-As such, the way that Smartly closed down was less than ideal.
+As such, the way that Smartly shut down was less than ideal.

 How safe are my assets with a robo-advisor?

-You may be worried that you will lose all of your money when the robo-advisory firm closes down.
+You may be worried that you will lose all your money when the robo-advisory firm closes.

-However, the funds that you invest with the robo-advisor are separate from the firm’s accounts.
+However, rest assured as the funds that you invest with the robo-advisor are separate from the firm’s accounts.

-Even if the robo-advisor closes down, they are not able to touch the money that you have invested with them.
+Even if the robo-advisor shuts down, they are not able to touch the money that you have invested with them.

 This is a requirement by the Monetary Authority of Singapore (MAS).
 Your assets will have to be in a custodian account, before the robo-advisor can be licensed.

-The MAS issued 2 types of licenses to robo-advisory firms:
+The MAS issues 2 types of licences to robo-advisory firms:

-The CMS license has very strict requirements before MAS can issue it to you.
+The CMS licence has very strict requirements to be adhered to before MAS can issue it to you.

-Here are the 4 robo-advisors that have this license:
+Here are the 4 robo-advisors that have this licence:

-So what does the CMS license actually mean for these firms?
+So what does the CMS licence actually mean for these firms?
 Here’s an explanation by Syfe’s CEO, Dhruv Arora.

-If you invest in a robo-advisory firm that has a CMS license, you can be assured that the firm has a good financial standing.
+The key takeaway: If you invest in a robo-advisory firm that has a CMS licence, you can be assured that the firm has a good financial standing.

 #2 Licensed Financial Adviser

-There are 2 robo-advisory firms that do not have the CMS license.
-Instead, they have a financial adviser licence:
+Among the robo-advisory firms that do not have a CMS licence, 2 of them have a financial adviser licence instead:

 What types of custodian accounts are there?

-Even though custodian accounts means that your assets are safe, they way they work may be different.
+Even though custodian accounts means that your assets are safe, the way they work may be different.